2026 Nebraska Boys Basketball State Championships Wednesday Roundup

 Norfolk Catholic senior Gavin Schutt dribbles up the floor against North Bend Central.
 Photo by Benson Hoegh.

-However, senior Nathan Timmerman hit a pair of free throws to take the lid off the room, and the Knights rolled from there.
+However, senior Nathan Timmerman hit a pair of free throws to take the lid off the rim, and the Knights rolled from there.
 They poured in 18 points in the second quarter to pull within three at halftime then outscored the Tigers 23-13 in the third.

 North Bend Central trimmed a seven-point deficit to four midway through the fourth, but Norfolk Catholic shut the Tigers out the rest of the way as they missed their last seven shots.